Copyright law of the United Kingdom: Broadcast copyright

-Wireless (radio) broadcasts prior to 1 June 1957, are not protected at all.
-The 1911 Act made no provision for them, as broadcasting had not been invented when the Act was passed.
-Broadcasts by cable prior to 1 January 1985, are not protected at all either.
-Neither of the Acts of 1911 and 1956 made provision for broadcasts by cable, as they had not been defined and protected as either "works" or "broadcasts" of either Act.
+The 1956 Act is not retrospective in its effect, so a television or radio broadcast made before 1 July 1957 (the commencement date of the Act) has no broadcast copyright: Schedule 7 para 17, Copyright Act 1956.
+Wireless (radio) broadcasts prior to 1 June 1957 are therefore not protected at all.
+The Copyright 1911 made no provision for them, as broadcasting had not been invented when the act was passed.
+Broadcasts by cable prior to 1 January 1985 are not protected at all either.
+Neither of the acts of 1911 and 1956 made provision for broadcasts by cable, as they had not been defined and protected as either "works" or "broadcasts" of either Act.